kescobo/blog.bonham.ch/posts/sunyata-politics.md

 Some of these genotypes are linked to readily observable phenotypes, such as melanin content in the skin and hair, epicanthic folds on the eyelids, etc.
-There are also less readily observable phenotypes like metabolism of certain drugs, and these sometimes appear to segregate with the things we can see.
+There are also less readily observable phenotypes like metabolism of certain drugs, and these traits sometimes appear to segregate with the things we can see.

-When you map genotype onto self-identitified race, there's a pretty clear link.
+When you map genotype onto self-identified race, there's a pretty clear link.
 And this can have important implications in certain medical contexts - for example, if a patient says they're Jewish,